 1.3 The State of the County report highlighted the significant financial and operational challenges facing the Council.
 The post general election period holds the potential for significant policy change which would impact on the county's residents, businesses and communities, and the Council and partner services which provide them with vital support.
-Most significantly, we begin our planning for 2025/26 and beyond from an unprecedented financial position with the current year's planned balanced budget being reliant on the use of reserves, which by definition can only be used once, creating a pressing need for further action to address the underlying budget deficit.
+Most significantly, we begin our planning for 2025/26 and beyond from an unprecedented financial position with the current year's balanced budget being reliant on the temporary buffer of reserves, creating a pressing need for further action to address the underlying budget gap.
 The possibility of a further one year financial settlement due to the election, followed by a spending review, makes the medium to longer term financial outlook for the Council, and local government more broadly, highly uncertain, although it is clear that public finances will remain very constrained with many competing demands.